Advertisement

 You'll need to pause your ad blockers to see all the photos in this article.

-Meanwhile, another German word Brotzeit (literally bread time), is seen as a snack that can be eaten at any time of the day along with perhaps a Weißwurst (Bavarian white sausage) and washed down with a beer (if it's not too early).
+Meanwhile, Brotzeit (literally bread time) is seen as a snack that can be eaten at any time of the day.
+To accompany it, you might enjoy a Bockwurst or a Weißwurst (Bavarian white sausage), some mustard and perhaps even a beer (if it's not too early).

-From Roggenbrot (rye bread) to Zwiebelbrot (onion bread) or Vollkornbrot (whole grain), there's a no shortage of carbohydrates in the Bundesrepublik.
+From Roggenbrot (rye bread) to Zwiebelbrot (onion bread) or Vollkornbrot (whole grain), there's a no shortage of carbohydrates in the Bundesrepublik - and there's an incredible amount of variety out there for you to try.

 So if you're looking to try some German bread, here are The Local Germany team's top picks.